"I'm sorry we missed entertaining at your event

 Way back in the 1970s, I was just starting out

 Then I learned how to track my "numbers".

 It was just to keep an eye on how I was doing.

-I kept whatever worked and changed what didn't.
+I kept whatever worked and changed whatever didn't.

 You're doing this too, right?
 We all do.